swholtzman/1800_202330_BBY24/README.md

 ## 2. Names of Contributors

-I am Sam Holtzman.
-I am the team's lead designer.
+* I am Sam Holtzman.
+I am the team's designer.
 I bring a unique blend of creativity and technical understanding that will help give the project personality.
-* ...
 * Hi, I'm Tyson and I look forward to working with everyone
 * Hi, my name is Beck.
 I don't really know what im doing but I'm ready to learn.